galaxyproject/training-material/MethylC-Seq/tutorials/methylation-seq.md

 > We visualize the example with the help of deepTools.
 >
 > 1. **Galaxy** :wrench:: Search for the tool ```Wig/BedGraph-to-bigWig```
-> 2. **Wig/BedGraph-to-bigWig** :wrench:: Use the result of PileOMeth to transform it to a bigWig file.
+> 2. **Wig/BedGraph-to-bigWig** :wrench:: Use the result of MethylDackel to transform it to a bigWig file.
 >
 >    > ### :question: Questions
 >    >